The Bowles-Strachan House

 As a non-profit 501 (c) (3) charity,

 your donations are tax deductible based on applicable laws.
 Donors like you help us to fulfill our mission and continue our current effective programs and bring new and innovative ideas to fruition.
-Extending an open hand to give is in the perfect position to receive.

 For tax-exempt donations